How to Celebrate Hanukkah at Home | Part 1

 - Traditionally, those who observe the festival celebrate Hanukkah at home.
 The festivities center around light as a symbol of spiritual freedom.

 - Hanukkah remembers and celebrates the Maccabean revolt.
 Judah the Maccabee led a group of Jewish rebels in a battle against the oppression of Antiochus IV.
-For the full Hanukkah story, click HERE.
+Read more of the full Hanukkah story here.

 - When the Maccabees recaptured the Temple, which had been turned into a pagan shrine, they cleansed and rededicated it to the God of Israel.
 This rededication took place over the course of 8 days and is believed to have been patterned after Sukkot.

-- Jewish scholars believe it was patterned after Sukkot because it would have been a belated Feast of Tabernacles celebration due to the fact that they were not able to observe it during the revolt.
+- Jewish scholars believe it was patterned after Sukkot because it would have been a belated Feast of Tabernacles celebration, as they were unable to observe it during the revolt.

 - Rabbinic tradition also credits the 8-day celebration to the length of time the untainted oil burned in the Temple menorah.
 The Maccabees had only one day’s worth of pure oil, yet the supply lasted for 8 days—just enough time for more purified oil to be made according to Jewish law.

-Point 7 is key to understanding Hanukkah’s prophetic significance…
+Point 7 is crucial to understanding the prophetic significance of Hanukkah…

 3 Lessons to Learn from Hanukkah

-- First, make a choice to cut off negative habits and patterns by applying Romans 12:2.
+- Make a conscious choice to break free from negative habits and patterns by applying the principles outlined in Romans 12:2.

-- Second, be kings and priests by changing your behavior using James 1:22.
+- Be kings and priests by changing your behavior, as instructed in James 1:22.

-- Third, allow the Spirit to transform you from glory to glory using 2 Corinthians 3:18.
+- Allow the Spirit to transform you from glory to glory, as described in 2 Corinthians 3:18.

-Make a choice to come out of agreement with the negative habits and patterns from a Hellenized culture and system that you may have inadvertently adopted.
+Make a conscious choice to break free from the negative habits and patterns of a Hellenized culture and system that you may have inadvertently adopted.
+We have to come out of agreement with the world to come into agreement with God.

-A Hellenized, or Greek mindset, is one that is driven by performance and reliance on false gods, mankind, and one’s inner strength.
-This mindset was depicted in the Greek culture by placing great value on gladiators (personal strength), philosophy (personal wisdom), the strength of logic (personal knowledge), and mythology (false gods).
+A Hellenized, or Greek, mindset is one driven by performance and reliance on false gods, humanity, and one’s inner strength.
+This mindset was reflected in Greek culture by placing great value on gladiators (physical strength), philosophy (intellectual wisdom), the power of logic (intellectual knowledge), and mythology (the worship of false gods).

-Personal strength and education are not bad in and of themselves, but Greek culture placed more value on these things rather than a reliance on the One True God.
-There was pride in the accomplishment of who man could be and the problems he could solve, rather than trusting in the Divine.
+Personal strength and education are not inherently bad, but Greek culture placed more value on these things rather than relying on the One True God.
+There was pride in the accomplishments that a man could achieve and the problems he could solve, rather than trusting in God.

-It was this distortion of values that were creeping in and mixing into the Jewish culture and the Jewish priesthood, which sparked the revolt.
+The prophets warned against mixing the holy with the profane (Ezekiah 22:26).
+It was this distortion of values that was creeping in and mixing into the Jewish culture and the Jewish priesthood, which sparked the revolt.

 The priesthood during the time leading up to the revolt had become a counterfeit priesthood.
 It was what we would call hirelings.
 Those with the title of “priest” were in the priesthood for power, position, and money.